dooboolab-community/dooboo-native-ts/README.md

 ### Localization

-Previously, we used `i18n-j` to localize our app and we decided to switch to [fbt](https://github.com/facebook/fbt).
-If you want to understand why, you may see our blog for [Localizing react app with FBT instead of src/utils/i18n](https://medium.com/dooboolab/localizing-react-app-with-fbt-instead-of-i18n-90822e0cb373).

-We've defined localized strings in `assets/translations/en.json` for English and `assets/translations/ko.json` for Korean.
-Since the `en` is default locale setup in current project, you do not need to localize this file.
-However, you still should not delete this if you don't want to see missing localization warning messages when you are running jest.

-We are using [fbt](https://github.com/facebook/fbt) to localize our app which is maintained by Facebook team.
-Simply running `yarn fbt:all` will generate `i18n/fbt/translatedFbts.json` which has all the localized strings.

-If you find trouble using it, you may follow [Integrate FBT into your React Native Application](https://medium.com/translate-your-react-native-application-with/integrate-fbt-into-your-react-native-application-2bac420e8e0c).
+We migrate localize lib from [fbt](https://github.com/facebook/fbt) to [react-i18n](https://react.i18next.com/).
+If you interested in fbt usages refer this [blog](https://medium.com/dooboolab/localizing-react-app-with-fbt-instead-of-i18n-90822e0cb373).

+We've defined localized strings in `src/translates/en/translate.json` for English and `src/translates/ko/translate.json` for Korean.
+You can add more language code just by creating [language code]/translation.json file in `src/translates/` folder.
+Then pass that language code to init functions in `i18n.ts`.
+For further information about usages, Refer [this](https://react.i18next.com/latest/usetranslation-hook).